kindspirit/PromiseXHR/README.md

 Returns a Promise, fulfilled with xhr on network response.
 Rejected on error or timeout with reason "error" or "timeout" respectively.

+Unless you use your own XHR object, adds header:
+    X-Requested-With: XMLHttpRequest

+Unless you use your own XHR object, or you use a request method other than POST, or you pass a FormData as your data object, adds header:
+    Content-Type: application/x-www-form-urlencoded